 The Brig – we passed this place and I spotted lots of gluten free pub grub items like nachos, glazed ham, lamb shoulder and chips.
 You should enquire about the fryer if you are coeliac.
 Extensive cocktail menu to wash it all down!

-The Courtyard Cafe – next to Beerwolf Books, this lovely little cafe with outdoor space had a number of gluten free options on the menu and offered gluten free bread when we visited.
+The Courtyard Deli & Kitchen – next to Beerwolf Books, this lovely little cafe with outdoor space had a number of gluten free options on the menu and offered gluten free bread when we visited.